stettberger/git-external/README.md

 The path where the external's clone resides is added to the `.gitignore` file in order to keep it out of your way while you get your work done.

+## Overrides

+You can overide the settings for externals by putting an external section into your global git config.
+For example, if you want all possible forms of Github urls that are used in externals you can match up the external defnitions with this override in our `~/.gitconfig`:

+    [external "bib-override"]
+    	match-url = "*github.com*luhsra/bib*"
+    	url = "git@github.com:luhsra/bib"

+The `match-*` attributes are regular shell globs and matche against the corresponding attribute.
+All other keys override settings in the original external definition.
+A prominent example of such an override is to use always git-svn instead of svn:

+    [external "override-svn"]
+         match-vcs = svn
+         vcs = git-svn

+Another problem that comes up with git-externals is often that you have multiple copies of the same repository, over and over again.
+However, `git-external` provides the possibility to symlink an already existing repository instead of cloning a new instance.
+This can also be employed by overrides:

+    [external "bib-override"]
+    	match-url = "*github.com*luhsra/bib*"
+       symlink = ~/proj/SRA/bib

+Instead of cloning always a new instance of the bib repository there exists only one instance of it that is always symlinked.

 ## Getting Started

 1. Install `git-external` into your git repo as `./init`